Placebosheets/EDHM_UI-System-Hue-Updater/README.md

 * Apply a custom theme in EDHM_UI (wont work with default theme).
-* Open the EDHM System Hue Updater.exe and point it to your ED Journal folder (usually C:/Users/user/Saved Games/Frontier Developments/Elite Dangerous) and the correct EDHM-ini folder (usually C:/Users/user/EDHM_UI/ODYSS/EDHM/EDHM-Ini) for the custom theme.
+* Open the EDHM_UI System Hue Updater.exe and point it to your ED Journal folder (usually C:/Users/user/Saved Games/Frontier Developments/Elite Dangerous) and the correct EDHM-ini folder (usually C:/Users/user/EDHM_UI/ODYSS/EDHM/EDHM-Ini) for the custom theme.
 * Assign individual UI elements to a data set in the app, or assign external and ship elements all to one data set (keep them off if you want to retain the original colours from your chosen theme)
 * Jump away to the next system or hit ‘Apply Now’ to load immediately.
 (Application must be running for it to work in game).